treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 title: Addressing pain points of CI/CD for Databases - Part 1
 ---

-Getting a CI/CD pipeline in place for web apps in Azure devops is easy-peasy.
-Unfortunately web apps often rely on these pesky things called "databases"... which are far less easy to get integrated and have multiple approaches of how to integrate them.
+Getting a CI/CD pipeline in place for web apps in Azure DevOps is easy.
+Unfortunately, web apps often rely on these pesky things called "databases"... which are far less easy to integrate and have multiple integration approaches.

 I went through a bit of an ordeal setting up database deployments for the [churchee](https://churchee.com) solution I'm working on.
 If you're reading this hopefully the pain I experienced will save you some!